-Information on how to reduce and manage waste on construction sites
+Information on disposing business and commercial waste and how to manage waste on construction sites

 The construction industry

 The UK construction industry is responsible for producing over 36 million tonnes of landfill waste every year.
 This equates to approximately 35% of total waste generated.
 So it's essential to reduce and manage waste on construction sites.

 Fortunately the situation is changing in the UK.
 There are a growing number of sustainable waste management solutions that can be used.

 Sources of waste

 Waste varies according to the phase of construction, method and the type of building.

 A wide range of waste materials are produced throughout the construction project.